roadtocode4u/spaceship/docs/github/04-how-to-create-repository/04-how-to-create-repository.md

-# 🧱 How to Create a Repository on GitHub
+# Create a Repository on GitHub

 A **repository (repo)** is like a special folder on GitHub where you store your project files and track their changes.
 You can think of it as your project’s **online home**.